kiashik/hangman/README.md

 5. if all 6 attemps are used, say you lost. and disply the correct answer.
 6. otherwise say you won.
 7. lower or upper case don't matter.

+# RULES:
+1. No world with repeating letters are allowed.
+2. No sentences or pharses with spaces in between is allowed.
+3. Six attempts allowed.